 Technically speaking, in a rent to own scenario, you act as the owner of the home.
 While you don’t have the deed in hand, you still have to make and pay for repairs to the property.
 However, the situation isn’t entirely black and white.
 The owner might still pay for insurance and taxes on the home.
 It’s important to have these details in the contract before you sign a lease to own contract.

 Typically, the owner pays for property taxes and insurance and the renter pays for maintenance charges, utilities and property fees.
 Ensure that your contract specifies who exactly pays what to avoid confusion.

 Option fees are a required part of rent to own agreements.
-The deposit guarantees you the right to purchase the home in the future.
+The fee guarantees you the first option to purchase the home in the future.
 It is a non-refundable fee and is usually between two percent and 10 percent of the price of the home.
 It will be credited towards the down payment of the home should you purchase it.

 At any point during the lease, if you are qualified, you can use the option fee and your rent premiums to purchase the home.
 The contract should state the amount of the option fee, where the seller will keep the money and how you can access it to purchase the home.

 What Questions Should I Ask a Real Estate Lawyer About the Contract?

 There are certain precautions you should take to protect your rights before signing a rent to own agreement form.
 It’s always a good idea to have a real estate lawyer look over the contract before you sign.
 The real estate lawyer may suggest valuable revisions to the contract.

 Have you asked the lawyer these rent to own agreement questions?
 You will feel a lot safer about signing your lease to own contract if you do!